What Tools You Need to Change a Car Battery

 Removing batteries that have the bracket on top

-Most Japanese cars such as Honda, Toyota, or American cars such as Ford, Chevrolet, and Dodge have the battery secured with a bracket on top of the battery.
+Most Japanese cars, such as Honda and Toyota, or American cars, like Ford, Chevrolet, and Dodge, have the battery secured with a bracket on top of the battery.
 These batteries are easy to replace.
 Remove the 10 mm that holds the bracket in place.
-Remove the bracket and pull out the battery.
+Remove the hold-down bracket and pull out the battery.

 Removing batteries that have a side bracket

-In many European cars such as BMW, Mercedes, Audi, and Porsche, the battery is held in place with a bracket at the bottom of the battery.
-The bolt for the bracket is typically either a 12mm or 13mm bolt.
-You will need an 8″ extension and a ratchet to get to this bolt, which is down, and usually, there isn’t much room for your hands.
+BMW, Mercedes, Audi, Porsche, and many European cars ensure the battery is in place using a bracket at the base of the battery.
+The bracket typically has a 12mm or 13mm bolt.
+You will need an 8″ extension and a ratchet to reach this bolt, which is down, and usually, there isn’t much room for your hands.

 Dielectric Grease

-It is highly recommended to use dielectric grease to protect the battery terminal from corrosion and improve the connection.
+It is highly recommended that dielectric grease be used to protect the battery terminal from corrosion and improve the connection.

 The most common locations where you will find a car battery are: